eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/t-support-and-maintenance-by-the-wallet-provider.md

-# T - Support and maintenance by the Wallet Provider
+# T - Support and Maintenance by the Wallet Provider

 Version 0.1, 01 Oct 2025
 [Link to GitHub discussion](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/discussions/583)